delas/pdl-dashboard/README.md

 Processes are created upon submitting an action from the action popup.
 This will save a process to local memory, which will then be handled in an inverval which will check status, and respond accordingly by either getting a metadata and file, or by setting and error.
 Only "running" processes will be pinged.

+A process looks like this:
+{
+    id: some_uuid,
+    objectType: "process",
+    hostname: somehostname.net.org.com,
+    processId: some_number_from_miner,
+    processName: label_from_miner,
+    status: "running",
+    progress: 0,
+    startTime: some_number_of_ms_since_1970,
+    endTime: some_number_of_ms_since_1970,
+    outputDestination: somedestinationhostname.net.org.com,
+    error: null,
+    resourceId: some_uuid,
+    saveOrUpdateFile: bool,
+    resourceLabel: name_of_generated_resource,
+}

 ### Files

-Tied in with processes are files, which has two components: Metadata and content.
+Files consist of two components: Metadata and content.
 Metadata is a bunch of information wrapping the contents in this application, while it might be seen differently on external services.

 #### Metadata